qsliu2017/gitlab-runner/docs/register/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-runner/-/merge_requests/3414) in GitLab Runner 15.0, a change to the registration request format prevents the GitLab Runner from communicating with GitLab 14.7 and earlier.
 You must use a GitLab Runner version that is appropriate for the GitLab version, or upgrade the GitLab application.

 Runner registration is the process that links the runner with one or more GitLab instances.

-To register multiple runners on the same host machine, each with a different configuration, repeat the `register` command.
+You must register the runner so that it can pick up jobs from the GitLab instance.

 ## Prerequisites